Aliases for IRF7 Gene

 GeneCards Summary for IRF7 Gene

 IRF7 (Interferon Regulatory Factor 7) is a Protein Coding gene.
-Diseases associated with IRF7 include immunodeficiency 39 and vaccinia.
-Among its related pathways are Platelet activation, signaling and aggregation and Immune System.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and regulatory region DNA binding.
-An important paralog of this gene is IRF3.
+Diseases associated with IRF7 include Immunodeficiency 39 and Predisposition To Severe Viral Infection Due To Irf7 Deficiency.
+Among its related pathways are Immune response IFN alpha/beta signaling pathway and Toll-like Receptor Signaling Pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity.
+An important paralog of this gene is IRF5.